DominikMa/P2-Traffic-Sign-Classifier-Project/writeup_template.md

 ### Data Set Summary & Exploration

-#### 1. Provide a basic summary of the data set.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.
+#### 1. A basic summary of the data set

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+Using numpy to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is 34799
 * The size of the validation set is ?
-* The size of test set is ?
+* The size of test set is 12630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is 32x32
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

-#### 2. Include an exploratory visualization of the dataset.
+#### 2. An exploratory visualization of the dataset

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+An interesting aspect of the dataset is the distribution over the labels.
+It shows how many training, validate and test pictures there are per label in the data sets.
+This is important because an not uniform distribution could lead to misinterpreting the results.
+For example a very high amount of stop signs and a low one for yield signs in all datasets could result in a trained model which is good at recognizing stop signs and bad for yield signs but still lead to a very low validate and test error.
+Not paying attention to the distribution of the dataset might lead to the conclusion that the model is good for all traffic signs.

+The distribution of the datasets is shown in the following pictures:

+![alt text][distribution_train]
+![alt text][distribution_valid]
-![alt text][image1]
+![alt text][distribution_test]

 ### Design and Test of the Model Architecture

 ### 1. Image augmentation
 As a first step, the image data was augmented.
-This is done to make the calssification of the net more robust.
-Therefor the following methods are choosen:
+This is done to make the classification of the net more robust.
+Therefor the following methods are chosen:
 1. ### Change Brightness

    The image is converted to the HSV color space.
 Then the V value is randomly changed.